 Wiltshire Community Foundation

 Wiltshire Community Foundation offer scholarships to talented individuals to help them overcome difficult financial circumstances and achieve their potential.
 One of which is the University Bursaries grant which supports young people who want to gain an undergraduate university degree.

-We provide bursaries of up to £1,500 per annum, plus the possibility of an extra £500 for certain situations and courses.
+Bursaries of up to £1,500 per annum are available, plus the possibility of an extra £500 for certain situations and courses.

 Applicants must be residents of Swindon or Wiltshire, (‘family home’ if already at university), be aged between 17 & 24 at the time of application and either they or their parents/carers must be in receipt of means tested benefits.
 Bursaries are awarded for the duration of the course, so there is no need to re-apply each year.